 SSDS provides consulting services on a range of software and data sources used in social science research.
-Staff can assist with questions regarding the use of SSDS computers, as well as statistical and data-related programming.
-Limited statistical consulting also is available on both basic and intermediate methods including multiple regression, crosstabs, t-tests, and other procedures.
+Staff can help with questions about the use of SSDS computers and statistical and data-related programming.
+Limited statistical consulting is also available on both basic and intermediate methods including multiple regression, crosstabs, t-tests, and other procedures.
 In addition, our staff is knowledgeable about social science data sources and provides access to a variety of data sources.